pascallaliberte/sharpen.page/_posts/2020-08-21-measurements-for-freelancers-finding-what-matters.md

 ## A Few Things I Find Important

-For my freelance business, I'm not tracking results much (besides profits), but I am keeping an eye on these _inputs_:
+For my freelance business, I'm not tracking results much (besides profits), but I am taking these _inputs_ very seriously:

 * **Am I keeping my commitments?** Am I saying no to things I shouldn't commit to?
 * Have I been **writing an article every week?**